getjavelin/documentation/docs/javelin-processors/javascript.md

 }
 ```

-Note: You can use the Javelin console to add a JavaScript processor to the processor chain.
-The JavaScript processor can be added to the Request or Response chain at the Gateway or Route level.
-Once its added, it becomes clickable and you can edit the JavaScript code directly in the Javelin console.
+**Note:** You can add a JavaScript processor to the processor chain using the Javelin console.
+This processor can be applied to either the Request or Response chain, at both the Gateway and Route levels.
+Once added, it becomes interactive, allowing you to directly edit the JavaScript code within the webapp directly.
+Please note that the JavaScript processor only supports native JavaScript, not ES6+.

 ## JavaScript Processor Interface